Decision

 We identified some areas of improvement relating to board reporting, but we do not consider these to impact on the grading decision, as we saw evidence that existing reporting provides effective board oversight of key risks.

 THG provided appropriate assurance that it has established and maintains clear roles, responsibilities and accountabilities within its leadership and governance structure, including well established roles for tenants.
 There is evidence that the relationship between the board and committees is working in line with its delegations to strengthen assurance in key areas of risk and compliance, with some areas to focus on as part of its programme of continuous improvement.
-The most recent external review of THG’s governance took place in June 2024.
+An external review of THG’s governance took place in June 2024.

 Board members’ skills, experience and knowledge are aligned with the activities of the organisation and there is a structured approach to effectiveness reviews and the development and appraisal of skills, which also feed into succession planning.
 We have seen evidence of this through board observation, meetings with non-executive directors, and executive team members, as well as reviewing relevant documents including meeting minutes.